INChukwudi/WebAudioPlayer/README.md

 # WebAudioPlayer

+This project is created by Chukwudi Ike-Nwako <[ikenwakochukwudi@gmail.com](mailto:ikenwakochukwudi@gmail.com)>

+## Overview

+The project is an Audio Player Application that exposes audio events and how they can be custom managed.
+Feel free to contribute constructively.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.

 ## Development server